 Before and after surgery, you’ll work closely with a team of experts.
-The members of your team guide you and your family through surgery and recovery.
+You are part of the team and the most important member.
+Your healthcare team will guide you and your family through surgery and recovery.
 Get to know the members of your team.
 Some of the people you’ll likely be working with are listed below.

 Not every team is made up of the same people.
 But you may work with many of these experts: